kirega/ffprobe3/README.md

 ffprobe python module
 =====================

 A wrapper around the ffprobe command to extract metadata from media files.
+You will require to have ffmpeg/ffprobe installed in your system, you can easily get ffmpeg by `sudo apt install ffmpeg` before using this, due to subprocess calls for `ffprobe`.

 Usage::